Bennie Carlton Keel

-Bennie Carlton Keel is an American archaeologist who has made contributions to the foundational understanding of Cherokee archaeology and culture, North Carolina archaeology, and to the development of Americanist cultural resource management (CRM).
+Bennie Carlton Keel (December 26, 1934 – January 11, 2026) was an American archaeologist who made contributions to the foundational understanding of Cherokee archaeology and culture, North Carolina archaeology, and to the development of Americanist cultural resource management (CRM).

-Early life and education
+Background

 Keel was born in 1934 and grew up in Panama City, Florida.
 He played the trumpet while in elementary school.
 He graduated from Bay High School in 1952 and completed one year of college at Florida State University (FSU) prior to attending boot camp at Fort Gordon, Georgia, then serving in the U.S. Army for three years (1954–1957) as a military policeman with the 11th Airborne Division.
 He was introduced to anthropology in an introductory social science course taught by Charles H. Fairbanks and attended the 1959 FSU archaeological field school in the Weiss Reservoir in northern Alabama.

 He completed his B.S. at FSU in 1960, and in 1965 earned his M.S. from FSU.
 His thesis was published in Southern Indian Studies as "The Preservation of Archaeological and Ethnological Specimens".
 Keel earned his PhD in 1972 at Washington State University in Pullman.
 His dissertation, Woodland Phases of the Appalachian Summit Area was revised and published by the University of Tennessee Press as Cherokee Archaeology: A Study of the Appalachian Summit.

+Keel died on January 11, 2026, at the age of 91.

 Career

 Keel directed the final Weiss Reservoir data recovery program in 1960, which was overseen by archaeologist David L. DeJarnette.
 From 1961 to 1963, he worked under Joffre Coe as an archaeologist at the Town Creek Indian Mound in North Carolina.
 In the summer of 1963, he became the senior staff archaeologist at Research Laboratories of Anthropology (RLA), now called Research Laboratories of Archaeology at the University of North Carolina at Chapel Hill.
 Keel served in this position for ten years.
 From 1973 to 1976 he was an assistant professor of anthropology at Wright State University in Dayton, Ohio directing the university's archaeological field school in the Tennessee Valley Authority’s Normandy Reservoir project.
 After receiving tenure and promotion in early 1976, he resigned and in June 1976 he joined National Park Service (NPS) as Chief of Interagency Archaeological Services Atlanta and in February 1980 he moved to Washington, D.C. where he worked as the Departmental Consulting Archaeologist and NPS Assistant Director – Archaeology until June 1990 when he transferred to the NPS Southeast Archaeology Center (SEAC) in Tallahassee, Florida as Regional Archaeologist and Center Director until his retirement in March 2008.
+Keel passed away in January 2026 in Tallahassee, Florida.